yuri1022/Tutor/README.md

 ## Function

-At Tutor , you can do diffrent things when you are in different identities.
+At Tutor , you can do diffrent things when you are in different identities:
-1. unregistered:
+1. Unregistered:
 You can see our teacher's brief introduction at homepage.

-3. student:
+3. Student:
-You can click teacher's to see teacher's integral information , and reserve a course with your favorite teacher.
+You can click to see teacher's integral information , and reserve a course with your favorite teacher !

-4. teacher:
+4. Teacher:
-You can create courses on Tutor website.
+You can create courses on Tutor website , and students will reserve your class.

-6. admin:
+6. Admin:
 You can see member list at backstage.